Armed Forces Revolutionary Council (Ghana): House cleaning exercise

-The regime started a 'House cleaning' exercise against corruption.
+The regime started a 'house cleaning' exercise against corruption.
 Three former military leaders of Ghana, Lt.
 Gen. Afrifa, Gen. Acheampong and Lt.
-Gen. Akuffo were all executed together with five other senior officers deemed to have been corrupt by the special courts set up by the government.
-Numerous business entrepreneurs were also targeted and unlawfully had their assets confiscated by the AFRC government including J. K. Siaw.
+Gen. Akuffo, were executed, together with five other senior officers deemed to have been corrupt by the special courts set up by the government.
+Numerous business entrepreneurs were also targeted and unlawfully had their assets confiscated by the AFRC government, including J. K. Siaw.

-The AFRC allowed already scheduled elections to go ahead and handed over to the duly elected Dr. Hilla Limann of the People's National Party who became the only president of the Third Republic of Ghana.
+The AFRC allowed the already scheduled elections to go ahead and handed over to the duly elected Dr. Hilla Limann of the People's National Party, who became the only president of the Third Republic of Ghana.

 Membership

 The AFRC consisted of 15 members.